 Andy Murray Going for the Gold

 Andy Murray, professional tennis player, wants nothing more than to train hard and play harder.
-This is evident from news.
-He was even undeterred when the Paris attacks happened, optint to go to Belgium to play in the Davis Cup final despite cautioning.
+This is evident from news, and people betting on tennis would be wise to pay attention.
+He was even undeterred when the Paris attacks happened, opt in to go to Belgium to play in the Davis Cup final despite cautioning.
 Murray expressed his awareness of the prevalent issues in Europe by stating “I think everybody right now is concerned about things, but I do think the best thing that we can do is to live our normal lives, not change too much, because then the terrorists are the ones that are winning.”

 There is no doubt that the Scot plans to work hard at winning again and this is made evident in the recent changes made to his entourage.
 He has currently made quite a few changes to coaching within the last several years.
 After recently parting ways with trainer Daniel Vallverdu, and hiring new coaching, it is clear that Murray has his professional success at heart.
 He has long been friends with Vallverdu since his days as a teenager in Barcelona academy.
 Amelie Mauresmo has also replaced Ivan Lendl, and is slated to spend many weeks with Murray on the road.
 Those looking to get an advantage in tennis betting would be wise to place Murray at the top of their prospects.